 While I believe in a government by the people, of the people and for the people, I don’t think the original Constitution supports the literal implementation of such a government.
 It’s hardly the fault of the framers.
 Present day technology was fairly inconceivable in 1787.
 When all meetings had to be in person, you could hardly expect everybody to attend, especially when that meeting was several days ride away.
 Naturally, they selected “representatives”.
 Today, those representatives each represent, on average, about 725,000 citizens.
 I think represent is used only in a formal sense, But it could be literal as well.

 We now have the technology in the palm of our hands to vote whenever, wherever and instantly.
-If the IRS trusts the internet to carry our financial information, surely the technology exists to mitigate fraud to a negligible level; certainly no more fraud than has been uncovered with the present and past systems.
+If the IRS trusts the internet to carry our financial information, surely the technology exists to mitigate fraud to a negligible level; certainly no more fraud than has been uncovered with the present and past systems, since people use technology and internet for work and gaming with services of overwatch boost online.

 The way I see it, it could be done three ways: